ga-wdi-lessons/mongoose-intro/readme.md

 ## You-Do: Step 5: Read (Index and Show) (10 min)

-Create methods for adding functionality to see all authors and find one author
+Create methods for `Index` and `Show` adding functionality to see all authors and find one author.

 [See Solution](https://github.com/ga-wdi-exercises/reminders_mongo/commit/d51081c0bf995bbd7f47883467da1c06a03de058)